 How much debt do you have?
 Take into account your current and expected financial obligation—including a car payment, insurance, credit card debt and student loans.
 Ensure you will be able to make all the payments in addition to the cost of your new home.

 How long will you stay?
 The longer you plan to live in a certain place, there more it makes sense to buy.
 Over time, your home will build equity.
 Renters have greater ability to move and have fewer maintenance costs.

 What is your credit score?
 A high credit score indicates strong creditworthiness—and a low credit score can keep you from qualifying for the rental you want or a low interest rate on your mortgage loan.
-See if your financial institution offers a complimentary credit report consultation and request one today.
+You are encouraged to check your credit report for accuracy at least once a year.